th-rpy/python_3.10_all_new_features/README.md

             print("Something else is found in the list.")
     ```
 If you want to see more examples and a full tutorial, check out [PEP 636](https://www.python.org/dev/peps/pep-0636/).

+# Conclusion
+Python 3.10 brings many new interesting features, but as it is an alpha version (not yet stable), it is still far from being fully tested and ready for production.
+So it is not recommended to start using it right away.